anup-cloudguru/foundational-linux-training-projects/01-virtual-lab-setup/01-setup-virtualbox.md

 *Module 1: Virtual Lab Setup*
-# Chapter 1: Download and Install VirtualBox
+# Download and Install VirtualBox

 ## Introduction
 In this chapter, we'll walk through the steps to download and install VirtualBox on our system.
 This will set up a foundational lab that supports our learning of Linux basics and prepares us for future topics.